 Step 2 – Choose your pathway:

 - Complete a Certificate IV in Accounting and Bookkeeping or similar from a registered training organisation (RTO).
 This could take a minimum of 18 weeks full time study or up to 2 years.

 - Consider undertaking a traineeship where you’ll complete the necessary qualification, receive on the job training and get paid.

-- A Diploma of Accounting which could take up to 2 years.
+- Complete a Diploma of Accounting, which could take up to 2 years.

 Find out more here –